2012 NBA Finals: Miami Heat

 In the regular season, the Heat finished with 46 wins, earning the second seed in the Eastern Conference.
 In the first round, they defeated the New York Knicks 4–1, marking the first time since 1997 that the Heat beat their arch rivals in the postseason.
 In the next two rounds, the Heat overcame major series deficits that nearly eliminated them from the postseason, but survived thanks to a string of victories.
 In the Conference semifinals, they defeated the Indiana Pacers 4–2 despite trailing 2–1 and losing Chris Bosh to injury.
 Then, the Heat survived a grueling Eastern Conference finals against the Boston Celtics, winning 4–3 despite trailing 3–2.
 The Heat's comeback vs the Celtics was extremely notable thanks to LeBron James’ epic 45 point performance in Game 6, allowing the Heat to win Game 7 at home and advance to the Finals.
 The Heat also became the first team since the 1994–95 Houston Rockets to overcome multiple series deficits en route to the finals.
+Overall, James took over more of the scoring responsibility from Wade in his second season in Miami, as he was rewarded with the NBA regular season's Most Valuable Player.

 The 2011–2012 Miami Heat included several new players that had not played for the team during its 2011 Finals run, including Shane Battier, Eddy Curry, Ronny Turiaf, and rookies Terrel Harris and Norris Cole.